 There are several phases or activities that present their own unique challenges in mining.
 So much so, we don’t have enough room here to list all of the potentially dangerous scenarios that could arise.
 Some of the activities that increase the likelihood of hazardous gases being present are blasting, drilling, or just being underground!

-In coal mines there is a naturally occurring gas, Methane, the occurs in the seams.
+In coal mines there is a naturally occurring gas, Methane, that is typically found in the seams.
 Methane is highly flammable and explosive when it reaches the 5%-14% range.
 During the oxidation of coal, excess amounts of Carbon Monoxide may be present.
 Hydrogen Sulfide, Carbon Dioxide and Nitrogen are also commonly found in a mining application.
 All are deadly either by themselves or in combination and must be accounted for.

-We sell Gasco’s premium mixtures of calibration and bump gases.
-Gasco is a global leader and player and we are proud to be partnered with them.
+We sell our manufacturers’ premium mixtures of calibration and bump gases.
+All four of our manufacturers are global leaders and players and we are proud to be partnered with them.
 The products listed on this site are the most commonly requested mixes and sizes, although, we can handle specialty mixes, rare gases and other sizes.
 Hit the “shop now” tab and be on your way!